BobSteagall/wg21/README.md

 ## wg21
 [![Conan Build](https://img.shields.io/github/workflow/status/BobSteagall/wg21/Conan/master?label=Conan)](https://github.com/BobSteagall/wg21/actions?query=workflow%3A%22Conan%22+branch%3Amaster)

 Work on revision R7  of linear algebra proposal P1385 is currently underway in the `r7y` branch.
+We are targeting C++26.

 ## Support

-P1385 is targeted for C++23.
+This reference implementation requires several C++20 capabilities which are only available in newer compiler releases.

 Current compiler support is as follows, but will change as new compilers become available and catch up with implementing new language features for C++20.
 Builds and unit testing have been successful on the following combinations of operating system and compiler:

 * Windows 10
   * Visual Studio 2019, Version 16.5.4 and higher

-* Mac OS 10.14
-  * Xcode 11.4 and higher
+* Linux (written and tested on RHEL 8.X)

-* Ubuntu 18.04
-  * GCC 8.x, 9.x, 10.x
+  * GCC 12.x
-  * Clang 8.x, 9.x, 10.x

 ## Cloning the Repo